pinton-lab/fullwave25/README.md

 Fullwave 2.5 is a Python package for high-fidelity ultrasound wave propagation simulation with the following features:

-- State-of-the-art attenuation modelling capabilities for simulating ultrasound wave propagation in complex biological tissues.
+- State-of-the-art attenuation modelling capabilities for ultrasound wave propagation in complex biological tissues
-- Heterogeneous power law attenuation ($\alpha=\alpha_0 f^\gamma$) modeling, where **both the attenuation coefficient and exponent can vary** spatially.
+  - Heterogeneous power law attenuation ($\alpha=\alpha_0 f^\gamma$) modeling, where **both the attenuation coefficient $\alpha_0$ and exponent $\gamma$ can vary** spatially.
+- High-performance simulation engine
+  - High accuracy staggered-grid finite-difference time-domain (FDTD) scheme (8th-order in space and 4th-order in time).
   - 2D and 3D ultrasound wave propagation simulation.
   - Multiple GPU execution support.
+- Easy-to-use Python interface with CUDA/C backend
   - Python wrapper for easy usability and extensibility, with the core simulation engine implemented in CUDA/C for high performance on NVIDIA GPUs.

 | Computational medium                     | Wave propagation                                                           |
 | ---------------------------------------- | -------------------------------------------------------------------------- |